 As there was no strong subject, I decided to opt for a 6×17 format.
-This allowed me to include two lines in the frame, the line of the distant land and the line of the rolling wave.
-All I had to do was to wait for the next rolling wave to be positioned exactly where I wanted it in the frame.
+This allowed me to include two horizontal lines in the frame, the line of the distant land and the line of the rolling wave.
+All I had to do was to wait for the next wave to be positioned exactly where I wanted it in the frame.

 Keep it simple, don’t complicate things and confuse the viewer, unless you do it intentionally.